 About: From the first moment I heard about Flowers & Bread, I was incredibly excited.
 It isn’t just a place to eat delicious food or order floral arrangements.
 It is a place where anyone can go and learn baking skills and tips of the trade about flowers from some of the best people in the industries.
 Since this is a post about bread, we’ll stick with that.
 I don’t know what sort of magic they use in their Cinnamon Raisin Bread, but I can tell you this: it’s my absolute favorite.

 About: I could probably write 1,000 words about the Brioche from Laughlin’s Bakery.
 But I’m kind, so I’ll just get to the point.
-The 9” x 5” loaf is so freakin’ good, on its own or how I prefer to use it, in french toast.
-Just trust me, go buy a loaf, and let me change your life.
+The Brioche Nanterre loaf is so freakin’ good both on its own or how I prefer to use it for french toast.
+Just trust me, go buy a loaf, and let Laughlin’s change your life.

 About: If you’ve never had Shokupan from Belle’s Bread, are you even living?
 This Japanese delight is most similar to white loaf bread, but please don’t let that description fool you.
 It’s fluffy and perfect in every way.
 It would be criminal not to mention Belle’s perfectly made An Pan, a sweet roll with filling.
 Belle’s likes to mix it up when it comes to fillings and these adorable bears have a strawberry filling.

-Location & Hours: Auddion’s Italian Bakery is located at 1490 Clara St, near the fairgrounds.
-They are open Monday through Friday from 6:30 a.m. to 4 p.m. and Saturday from 6:30 a.m. to 3 p.m.
+Location: Auddion’s Italian Bakery is located at 1490 Clara St, near the fairgrounds.